entando/entando-docs/vuepress/docs/v7.0/docs/compose/ecr-overview.md

 ## Introduction

-The Entando Component Repository (ECR) is a central repository where reusable components can be shared across enterprises and applications.
+The Entando Component Repository (ECR) is a repository where reusable components can be shared across applications and enterprises.

-The following examines some of the nuts and bolts.
+The following examines some of the nuts and bolts of the ECR.

 ### Component

-An Entando Component - simply referred to as component - is a piece of reusable code/resource to be used in an Entando widget, page or application.
-Examples of components are widgets, micro frontends, content-types, labels, plugins, and static resources.
+An Entando component - simply referred to as component - is an identifiable resource or block of code that can be used in an Entando widget, page or application.
+Examples of components are widgets, micro frontends, content types, labels, plugins, and static resources.

 ### ECR Bundle